nudataviz/project-fall25-metln/METLN/src/totalevents.md

 # Who & When
 ## Overview Across All Events

 Visualizations on this page draw from transaction data to highlight purchase dates, times, and client demographics.
+To see this data for indiviudal events please head to the event table in <a href="./tables">Selected Events</a>

 These charts are intended to provide a high-level overview, helping you quickly identify broad patterns and emerging trends across all events.